AnuragKSinha/spring-boot-microservices-workshop/Configurations.md

 	By default.
 	2. Spring Boot Actuator provides an endpoint were POST request can be made to refresh the Client Server Configuration and then Client will have latest changes from Config Server.
+	3. @RefreshScope needs to be used on the beans whose values you want to refresh when POST endpoint is hit.Refresh does not happen for all the beans.